Visits to the end-of-life Centres

 They may also be less expensive than the others.
 They are largely volunteer-based and say “we can also offer our help to members with a low financial background in individual cases”.

-So, if you are potentially terrified by the cost of a Swiss alternative then an e-mail enquiry to EX International could be a sensible move – and could even receive a most helpful reply.
+So, if you are potentially terrified by the cost of a Swiss alternative then an e-mail enquiry to EX International could be a sensible move – and should receive a most helpful reply.
 I am sorry that our own website cannot offer much further help about EX International but I should report that Silvan Luley of Dignitas spoke highly of them.
+At least two other visitors to this website have reported satisfactory dealings.

 Read Next Section >